srmagura/iti-react/CONTRIBUTING.md

 1. Document changes in `CHANGELOG.md`.
 2. Commit, push, and wait for build pipeline to succeed.
-3. Increase the version numbers of `iti-react-core`, `iti-react`, and `iti-react`'s dependency on `iti-react-core`.
+3. Increase the version numbers as needed.
+If updating `iti-react-core`, make sure to update `iti-react`'s dependency on `iti-react-core` to the correct version!
+4.  `yarn install` and `yarn build` in the repository root.
-4.  `yarn npm publish --access public` for each package that needs to be updated.
+5.  `yarn npm publish --access public` for each package that needs to be updated.

 ## TypeDoc